HvyD/MY_Favorite_Movies_Webpage_Trailer/README.md

 # MY_Favorite_Movies-webpage-trailer-school-project
-This was made in a Udacity class.
-The python is my coding but the HTML was provided by the school.
+This was made in a Udacity Python class.
+The python coding is mine.
+Click on Fresh_tomatoes.html to run